-The drill-hole database for the La Mina resource estimation was provided by Bellhaven to MMC in digital format in July of 2016 and was imported into Vulcan modeling software.
+The drill-hole database for the La Mina resource estimation was provided by GoldMining in digital format and was imported into Vulcan modeling software.
 The database included a total of 106 drill holes.
 Of those 106 drill holes, 26 pertained to the La Cantera deposit.